arassadin/image-compression-benchmarking/README.md

 This project inspired by Google's paper ***Globally Normalized Transition-Based Neural Networks*** ([arxiv](https://arxiv.org/abs/1603.06042)) and its TensorFlow [implementation](https://github.com/tensorflow/models/tree/master/compression).

 # License
-All files in *google* subfolder have a license from the original project and was taken from tensorflow/models@76739168f61dd9bb849e500bbd235fa9e4b7612f.
+All files in *google* subfolder have a license from the original project and was taken from tensorflow/models@76739168f61dd9bb849e500bbd235fa9e4b7612f .

-License for google's compression model (*google/model*) described in **LICENSE** file.
+License for google's compression model (*google/model*) described in its **LICENSE** file.

 Images in this project taken from publicly available datasets, precisely